wercker/DEPRECATED-wercker-cli/README.md

 ### logout
 Removes the login token from the .netrc file

+### open targets
+Opens a webpage showing a deploy target's details

 ### apps create
-This is an alias for wercker create
+This is an alias for `wercker create`

 ### apps link
 Retrieve application information for storing in the .wercker file.